-5.3.
-Parallel Data Mining Algorithms
+5.3 Parallel Data Mining Algorithms

-[55] uses MapReduce to propagate beliefs on a sparse billion-node graph.
-[56] uses MapReduce to parallelize an algorithm inferring document relevance for web search.
-[10] speeds up general clustering algorithms by using MapReduce.
-[9] recently proposes a parallelization of a frequent sequence mining algorithm that can run on MapReduce.
-Their approach relies on w-equivalency property that holds only for sequential patterns, and the semantics of the sequential patterns mined by their approach is different from that of iterative patterns mined by CLIPPER (which is the closest algorithm, considered in this chapter, to the frequent sequence mining algorithm).
+Kang et al. (2011) uses MapReduce to propagate beliefs on a sparse billionnode graph.
+Liu et al. (2009) uses MapReduce to parallelize an algorithm inferring document relevance for web search.
+Ene et al. (2011) speeds up general clustering algorithms by using MapReduce.
+Miliaraki et al. (2013) recently proposes a parallelization of a frequent sequence mining algorithm that can run on MapReduce.
+Their approach relies on w-equivalency property that holds only for sequential patterns, and the semantics of the sequential patterns mined by their approach is different from that of iterative patterns mined by CLIPPER(which is the closest algorithm, considered in this chapter, to the frequent sequence mining algorithm).
 Although our approach employs MapReduce too, our data sources and the subject algorithms are specific to specification mining, which requires different parallelization strategies and techniques.

-6. Conclusion and Future Work
+6 Conclusion and Future Work